launchbadge/sqlx/sqlx-postgres/src/options/doc.md

 If `sslrootcert` is not set, the default root certificates used depends on Cargo features:

 * If `tls-native-tls` is enabled, the system root certificates are used.
-* If `tls-rustls-native-roots` is enabled, the system root certificates are used.
+* If `tls-rustls-ring-native-roots` is enabled, the system root certificates are used.
 * Otherwise, TLS roots are populated using the [`webpki-roots`] crate.

 ## Environment Variables